vendidero/woocommerce-germanized/readme.txt

 Trusted Shops certifies Shops after selected and weighted criteria and has carefully examined our WooCommerce Plugin.
 Of course Trusted Shops customers may embed their quality seals or further Trusted Shops Products as genuine Seller and Product Reviews by adapting just a few options within Germanized for WooCommerce.

-= Pro: WooCommerce PDF invoices & packing slips =
-As a Pro User of Germanized you may automatically or manually create PDF Invoices and Packing Slips for your orders.
+= Pro: WooCommerce invoices, packing slips and e-invoices = As a Pro User of Germanized you may automatically or manually create invoices to orders and packing slips and commercial invoices to shipments.
 Adjust your document layout by using the built-in visual document editor.
-Either export your documents (CSV, zip) for your tax consultant manually or use our integrations to transmit your documents to your lexoffice or sevdesk account.
+Either export your documents (CSV, zip) for your tax consultant manually or use our integrations to transmit your documents to your lexware office or sevdesk account.
+Comes with full support for e-invoices.
 Learn more about [PDF Invoices for WooCommerce](https://vendidero.de/woocommerce-germanized/features#accounting "WooCommerce PDF Invoices")

 Furthermore you may attach legally relevant pages (e.g. Terms & Conditions) as PDF documents to specific WooCommerce emails instead of using plain text.